~ Orders placed Monday-Thursday 9am-4pm EST packaged within 24 hours. Backordered items receive email notifications. ~

 SoftRider is the Next-Generation Horseshoe

 Soft Ride, a leading innovator of products that promote horse hoof health, has developed the next-generation horseshoe: the SoftRider.
-With a unique base that supports the ENTIRE hoof and a rubber tread that provides traction like an athletic shoe for humans, SoftRider shoes can help keep your horse healthy and performing well.
+With a unique base that supports the ENTIRE hoof and a tread pattern that provides traction like an athletic shoe for humans, SoftRider shoes can help keep your horse healthy and performing well.

-The SoftRider feature a two-layer construction and is a center-loading shoe.
+The SoftRider feature a dual density two-layer construction and is a center-loading shoe.
 This means that the SoftRider places the load on the center of the shoe rather than on the outside wall of the hoof.
-This helps increase blood flow to the hoof, reduces strain on the coffin bone and pressure on the navicular region, and isolates the concussive force of impact with the ground on the horse’s skeletal system, all while offering improved multi-directional traction.
+This helps increase blood flow to the hoof by encouraging the natural cyclical circulation pattern in the hoof.
+Providing a stable loading and unloading platform for the sole allows the hoof to center load.

 SoftRider Frequently Asked Questions